 Because this is not the focus of this blog, I will just touch on it.
 Understanding this and how to use them is part of the foundation of Ayurveda.
 It is all about the five elements and the 6 tastes and their qualities.
 To simplify the understanding, any taste with fire in it increases pitta then the opposites will decrease it, qualities work the same way.
 If there was one word that sums up Ayurveda and how it works it is “qualities.”

 The Effects of Adana and Visagra (dry and wet seasons)

-Although we have not talked about shad rasa (the 6 tastes) yet, this is a very important concept in Ayurveda.
+Although we have not talked about shad rasa (the 6 tastes) in detail, this is a very important concept in Ayurveda.
 We will get to it and you can also search for other articles on this blog explaining them and food and how this all works together.
 The actions of the tastes is important to understand.
 Also know that a substance does not have just one taste. garlic for example has five of the six tastes.